axemwa/NoStrip/README.md

 *nostrip.axe.** - Gives permission to strip logs with all axes

-*nostrip.axe.wooden* - Gives permission to strip logs with a wooden axe
+*nostrip.axe.wood* - Gives permission to strip logs with a wooden axe

 *nostrip.axe.stone* - Gives permission to strip logs with a stone axe